elyzzab/learning-sql/README.md

-# learning-sql
+# SQL snippets

-For snippets of SQL code used to advance on sites like Hackerrank.
+### Welcome and thanks for viewing my SQL code repository.
+These are examples of SQL code I've written and/or been stumped by (and thus learned from).